rjferguson21/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

 ## Step 13: Create a Human User Account in Keycloak

 1. Visit <keycloak.bigbang.dev>
-1. Follow the self registration link or visit it directly <keycloak.bigbang.dev/register>
+1. Follow the self-registration link or visit it directly <keycloak.bigbang.dev/register>
 1. Create a demo account, the email you specify doesn't have to exist for demo purposes, make sure you write down the demo username and password.
 1. Create an MFA device.
 1. It'll say "You need to verify your email address to activate your account" (You can ignore that and close the page.)
 1. Visit <keycloak.bigbang.dev/auth/admin>
-1. Login as a keycloak admin, using the default creds of admin:password (Note: The admin's initial default credentials can be specified in code, by updating helm values.)
+1. Log in as a keycloak admin, using the default creds of admin:password (Note: The admin's initial default credentials can be specified in code, by updating helm values.)
 1. In the GUI:
    1. Navigate to: Manage/Users > [View all users] > [Edit] (your demo user)